clearlinux/cloud-native-setup/clr-k8s-examples/README.md

 script uses the runtime specified in the `RUNNER` environment variable and defaults to `crio`.
 To use the `containerd` runtime, set the `RUNNER` environment variable to `containerd`.

+In case of vagrant, if you want to spin up VM's using different environment variable than declared in [`setup_system.sh`], specify when performing vagrant up.
+E.g., `RUNNER=containerd vagrant up`

 ### Specify a version of Clear Linux

 To specify a particular version of Clear Linux to use, set the CLRK8S_CLR_VER environment variable to the desired